 If the seller had installed any item with the purpose of making it an integral and permanent part of the house, then that item is considered a fixture.
 For instance, a screwed-in mailbox or built-in bookshelves fall under this category.

 Despite above guidelines, disputes surrounding fixtures are inevitable and can even land in court.
-Generally, the court tends to favor relationships like buyers have an advantage over sellers and tenants have an advantage over landlords.
-It can best be resolved by going detailed while listing and a clear mention of what is included and what is excluded in the property agreement paper.
-Explicit negotiation and setting of right expectations before the property deal gets signed between the buyer and the seller would eliminate significant disagreements and confusion during a property transaction.
-While the seller must be specific in details of item included and excluded in his offer letter, the buyer must do a walk-through of the property to ensure no nasty surprises ahead.
+Generally, the court tends to lean in favor of the buyers.
+It can best be avoided by detailing what is not included when listing the property.
+Explicit negotiation and setting of right expectations before the property deal gets signed between the buyer and the seller would eliminate disagreements and confusion during a property transaction.
+While the seller must be specific in details of items included and excluded in his offer letter, the buyer must do a walk-through of the property to ensure no nasty surprises ahead.